-Revolutions are a key component of the Global Studies curriculum that we teach.
-We experienced a revolution of our own 5 years ago, however, when we combined our Global I and Global II courses and redesigned our lessons into a collaborative, steam-lined, co-taught classroom.
-It allowed us, as educators, to maximize our strengths, rethink our priorities, and concentrate on the needs and demands of our students.
+We experienced a revolution five years ago when we combined our Global I and Global II courses and redesigned our lessons into a collaborative, streamlined, co-taught class.
+This new approach allowed us, as educators, to maximize our strengths, rethink our priorities, and concentrate on the needs and demands of our students.
 We completely transformed our students’ social studies experience—and came up with a great idea for a history-based podcast in the process.

-It seems as though the demands on teachers have been fairly consistent over the last few years.
-Incorporate technology more in the classroom, make learning fun, meaningful, and different.
-Develop lessons around students and the personal interests that they relate to.
+The demands on teachers have been fairly consistent over the last few years: Incorporate more technology in the classroom; make learning fun, meaningful, and different; and develop lessons around students and their personal interests.

-Many students are already listening to podcasts on various topics and because of the passion we have for history in our classroom, our students suggested we start one of our own and bring the excitement from our classroom into the headphones of our listeners.
-We have always wanted to progress as educators and improve from year to year, and we have always wanted to start a podcast, but having students take the initiative to ask us to do one was the inspiration to finally do it.
+We (the two Phils) get pretty excited about history in our classroom, so some of our students suggested we take our show on the road, so to speak, and start a podcast.
+We’ve always wanted to progress as educators and improve from year to year, and we’ve always wanted to start a podcast, but having students take the initiative to ask us to do one was the final inspiration.

 Phil Horender and Phil Schoff teach Global Studies at Canajoharie High School in Canajoharie, New York.